w3c/wot-architecture/publication/ver11/accessibilty.md

 Where a response is specifically relevant to a particular deliverable that will be identified.

+In general, WoT is concerned with enabling access to IoT devices at the protocol and network interaction level.
+The deliverables currently do not directly address aspects of user interfaces such as visual display or physical I/O devices.
+However, the purpose of WoT is to integrate physical devices with network controls, and in fact these physical devices will have physical inputs and outputs that are relevant to accessibility, especially when integrated with other systems, including web browsers, to provide data and control.

+WoT has the potential to enable enhanced accessiblity by permitting, for example, the integration of custom input devices into web technology, or the ability to control devices such as locks or switches by alternative controls, or remapping of sensor outputs into different sensory modes (for example, remapping an indicator light on a device into an audible alert), or the mapping of data from web services into alternative output devices.
+Unfortunately fully enabling many of these use cases will require additional standards work and implementation effort not in the scope of the current charter.
+However, the current specifications have laid the technical foundations that allow for these use cases to be addressed in the future.

+Many of the following questions are designed to be interpreted in the context of web browser rendering of content.
+We have re-interpreted these questions in the context of user interfaces supported by WoT-enabled IoT devices.

 ## If technology allows visual rendering of content
 The WoT architecture does not directly support visual rendering of content.
 Some devices adhering to WoT standards may have visual display aspects, for example